berrym/lusush/docs/FEATURE_COMPARISON.md

 4. Adapt complex Zsh functions if needed
 5. Set up debugging for script development

-**Compatibility**: ✅ High - Most Zsh scripts work with minor adjustments
+**Compatibility**: ⚠️ Limited - Only POSIX-compliant Zsh scripts work.
+Zsh-specific features, advanced expansions, and glob patterns are not supported

 ### **Migrating from Fish to Lusush**